Travel.State.Gov > International Travel > Learn About Your Destination > Czech Republic International Travel Information

 Police: dial 158

-Victims of Crime: Report crimes to the local police by dialing 112, and contact the U.S. Embassy 24/7 at +(420) 257-022-000.
-Remember that local authorities are responsible for investigating and prosecuting the crime.
+Victims of Crime: U.S. citizen victims of sexual assault are encouraged to contact the U.S. Embassy for assistance.
+Report crimes to the local police at 112 and contact the U.S. Embassy at + (420) 257-022-000.
+Remember that local authorities are responsible for investigating and prosecuting crime.

 See our webpage on help for U.S. victims of crime overseas.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
-Your U.S. passport won’t help you avoid arrest or prosecution.
+Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from competent local authorities, prior to practicing or operating a business.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.